Revenue

 Competition

-Electric cooperatives such as Bandera Electric and GVEC are testing subscription battery programs where the utility owns the battery fleet and shares virtual power plant revenue with technology partners.
-This model has the potential to scale across Texas's numerous cooperative utilities, creating opportunities for Base Power partnerships.
-However, it also introduces competitive risks if cooperatives develop in-house capabilities or collaborate with other technology providers.
+In regulated markets, the competitive landscape shifts from consumer-facing competition to B2B partnerships.
+Electric cooperatives like Bandera Electric and GVEC are testing subscription battery programs where the utility owns the fleet and shares virtual power plant revenue with technology partners.

 TAM Expansion